DanielTakeshi/MNIST-benchmarking/README.md

 ![.](figures/mar12_3000_epochs.png?raw=true)

-Wow, seems like we should realistically get 93 percent performance even without scaling, and scaling into the range gives even better performance.
+- Seems like we should realistically get 93 percent performance even without scaling, and scaling into the range gives even better performance.
 And recall, this is all with just 2600 training data points ...
+- Oh, and we get almost as good performance based on 2000 data points (with scaling).

 The plots are confusing in some ways, though.
 I can't explain the occasional drop or jagged shape, and recall that this is with three trials.